The immense exchange among cultures is not exclusive to to the globalized world of today. Also in ancient eras did cultures mingle and co-develop.

 Besides the Indian influence Chinese concepts of acupuncture and acupressure represent a second big component in Thai massage.
 How, where and when exactly the two were combined, and whether there was already a regional form of massage, is largely unknown as like in Indian traditions, knowledge of this sort was transmitted exclusively from teacher to student.

 There is mention of massage in 17th century scriptures in Pali language, but sadly most texts were destroyed with the Burmese invasion of the former Thai capital, Ayutthaya, in 1767.
 Selected surviving fragments were carved in stone and placed into the walls of the famous Wat Pho temple in Bangkok in 1832.
 There are about 60 diagrams that unfortunately are not always consistent with one another.
 From an physiological and anatomical point of view some of the diagrams also lack accuracy since dissection was forbidden in traditional Thai medicine.
-The diagrams are mostly representations of the invisible energy lines and acupressure points and how theydiagramas effect the body in all its subtleties.
+The diagrams are mostly representations of the invisible energy lines and acupressure points and how they effect the body in all its subtleties.
 To become a good practitioner one thus needs a fair dose of sensitivity and intuition.

 With the rise of Western medicine the temples became less of a center for education and healing but since the late 80’s a revival in alternative therapy and health care initiated a renewed interest in traditional Thai massage.
 High costs and limitations of Western medicine’s often impersonal, fragmented and allopathic approach to healing caused many to look for more holistic and humane ways.
 Professionals and travelers alike started to travel to Thailand curious to know more about traditional Thai massage and since the 90’s there is an abundance of schools to learn and practice.
 Unfortunately not all of these will offer a great depth of knowledge but besides some local masters renowned schools such as ITM, Old Medicine Hospital, Sunshine Massage School in Chiang Mai and Wat Pho in Bangkok are still plentiful.